ARM-software/acle/main/acle.md

     Again, callers to such functions would want to avoid the overhead of switching modes at function call boundaries.

-*   Some functions might be compatible with both streaming and non-streaming mode.
+*   Some functions are compatible with both streaming and non-streaming mode.
 Marking them as “streaming-compatible” allows them to be called in either mode, without changing the vector length.
 For example, this could be useful for